 - Are there other studies underway that will also help answer questions about whether people exposed to the virus are likely to become immune to it and if so, for how long?

-- What are the questions journalists should ask when they are working on stories pertaining to Covid testing, the number of cases, community spread, spiking of cases or deaths, or policies regarding masks or social distancing?
+- What are the questions journalists should ask when they are working on stories pertaining to Covid and immunity?